waughsh/waughsh.github.io/_posts/2018-07-02-summer-research-journal.md

 ---
 ## Project 1: Treating CSU/PP Corpra as Testbeds for Unsupervised NLP Methods

-Insights/Problems from DeepTag Projects: comparison on the effectiveness of Unsupervised Learning Methods in NLP, applied to a clinical setting.
+Rethinking about the problems from the DeepTag Project: comparing on the effectiveness of Unsupervised Learning Methods in NLP, applied to a clinical setting, and improve PP performance.

 It is a **perfect test bed for a few unsupervised learning algorithms** in NLP and see which one actually works well in an industry setting.